 On a night out along Karangahape Road, you may have chanced upon a room full of framed pictures and a mannequin and wondered why such an oddity exists.
 Prepare to have your mind blown—somewhere in that room is the doorway to Sly, one of the most hidden gems in Auckland.
-Expect a retro, sexy-grunge vibe with excellent service and damn good music.
-Beers are served shrouded in a paper bag, prohibition-style and cocktails come in evocative Italian crystal glass.
+Expect a retro, sexy-grunge vibe with excellent service and damn-good music.
+Beers are served shrouded, prohibition-style cocktails come in evocative Italian crystal glass.
 Good vibes every time.

 Pineapple on Parnell

 Only those who know where to look will spy the brass pineapple doorknocker that marks the gateway to one of Auckland's best hidden gems, Pineapple on Parnell.
 80s-inspired, this cocktail lounge is the definition of lowkey decadence from its dimly lit interiors and plush leather sofas to its velvet cushions and dark wooden furnishings.
 But it's the rum-soaked cocktail list that has us talking—always say yes to yuzu foam.
 Wednesdays and Thursdays you'll find their house pianist throwing down some melodies and on Saturdays, you'll be treated to a live jazz duo.